Monday, December 31, 2018

 What overwhelm feels like

 My mother is having a tough time hanging in there after she totaled her pick-up.
 To say we are worried about her is an understatement.
 She has a horrendous purple bruise that extends the width of her abdomen, exactly where the seatbelt kept her alive.
 It is taut and has a knot on it, causing her pain when she moves a certain way.
 Another on her breast is draining down towards her nipple.
 She's shaky on her feet, cries easily, and says she doesn't "feel like herself".
-At one moment she'll be stubborn and unyielding to offers of help or advice.
-The next, she's crying - confused and frightened like a child, saying she wishes she could hide in a closet.
-I feel a little overwhelmed with this as I'm sure she does, too.
+At one moment she'll be stubborn and unyielding; the next, she's crying, confused and frightened like a child, saying she wishes she could hide in a closet.
 I've never seen my mother this unstable, even after Jim died.

 A week after the accident I arranged to spend the day with her.
 My plan was to clean off some spaces in her kitchen - I felt like it was key to her not losing so many things.
-This bill, the driver's license, those keys...it's hard to stay organized with so much clutter.
+It's hard to stay organized with so much clutter.
 I took "before" photos, assuming I could help make sense of her space.
 But as the day wore on, the feeling of overwhelm paralyzed me.
 This would take much more than a little cleaning and decluttering.
-And she needed to be taken grocery shopping, to the bank, to the library...the afternoon slipped away.
-What was I thinking?
-I could straighten and clean all day, but in the end, if she isn't willing or able to maintain it, its all for nothing.
-So I wasted time I could've spent just sitting and talking with her that I will never get back.
-The feeling of overwhelm takes you out of the moment, unable to change direction easily.
-Like swimming in mud with boots on.
-I want to do something that will fix the situation, but sitting there in the midst of all that clutter made me realize how futile that is.
+And she needed to be taken grocery shopping, to the bank and library...and the afternoon slipped away.
+I could straighten and clean all day, but in the end, if she isn't able to maintain it, its all for nothing.
+So I should've just sat and visited with her, which would have been more helpful after all.
+I want to do something that will fix the situation, but sitting there in the midst of all that clutter made me realize how hard that is.

 That's what overwhelm feels like from here.